diegoazh/gmap-vue/packages/documentation/docs/vue-3-version/api/components/autocomplete.md

 ## Props

-:::note
+:::info
-The highlighted lines are the official props
+The _highlighted_ lines are the official props, we strongly recommend to read the [**official documentation**](https://developers.google.com/maps/documentation/javascript/reference/places-widget#AutocompleteOptions).

+**Here we only describe the custom props added by this plugin**
 :::

 ```ts title="Autocomplete props interface" showLineNumbers {11-15}